About the Litigation Externship Clinic

 The experiences offered by our clinic can be truly extraordinary.
 Students have traveled with in-house counsel to out-of-state trials via corporate jets.
 They’ve visited clients on death row to deliver the awful news that their client’s chance for an eleventh hour pardon from the governor was denied.
 They’ve argued major cases in the Fourth Circuit Court of Appeals.
 They’ve tried countless misdemeanor bench trials as well as many jury trials in state court.
 And this is but a sampling of some of the exciting things they’ve done.

 Our clinic enjoys tremendous support from the local bench and bar.
 Literally hundreds of local lawyers and judges have participated in our clinic over the years as supervising attorneys and judicial mentors.
-A standing committee of the Forsyth County Bar Association is available to advise us about potential mentors.

 Before the semester begins, Professor Carol Anderson personally interviews each incoming student to determine which placements best suit their interests and abilities.
 Clinic students work in their civil placements for an entire semester and the criminal, for 6 weeks.
 The only exception to dual placements is the U. S. Attorney’s Office, where students work the entire semester on both criminal and civil matters.
 Please click the tab entitled PLACEMENTS for a listing and descriptions of the many possibilities.